 - a.
-View the setpoints and note the setpoints P12, P13, and P14.
+View and note the setpoints P12, P13 and P14.
 See Systems Operation, "Engine/Generator Setpoint Viewing OP2". - b.
 Compare the setpoints that are viewed with the specified setpoints of the particular generator set.

-Expected Result: The setpoint value that is viewed and the setpoint value that is specified should agree.
+Expected Result: The viewed setpoint value and the specified setpoint value should agree.

-- OK Proceed to 4. - Not OK The setpoints do not agree.
+- OK Proceed to next step. - Not OK The setpoints do not agree.
 Reprogram setpoints P12, P13 and P14.
 See Systems Operation, "Engine/Generator Programming OP5".
 STOP.

-4. Check the function of low oil pressure.
+4. Check the low oil pressure function.

 - a.
 Turn the ECS to the OFF/RESET position and then turn the ECS to the START position. - b.
-Allow oil pressure to stabilize.
+Allow oil pressure to stabilize. - c.

-- c.
 When the engine is at idle speed, compare the actual pressure that is showing on the lower display with setpoint P14.
-The actual pressure that is showing should be greater than setpoint P14. - d.
+The actual pressure that is showing should be greater than setpoint P14.

+d.
 When the engine is at rated speed, compare the actual pressure that is showing on the lower display with setpoint P13.
 The actual pressure that is showing should be greater than setpoint P13.